 Okay.
-The five sauces we've featured above don't have any added sauce.
+The sauces we've featured above don't have any added sauce.
 However, there are a number of sauces we carry that, while they technically have measurable milligrams of salt, the amount is so small for the serving size that they technically have 0% of your daily allowance.
 So while we won't say they don't have sodium, the amount is pretty small as long as you're not drinking entire bottles (hey, we've all been there, we're not judging).

 So below, are some of our favorite low, next to no, sodium sauces.

 If you're looking for a sauce that will help transport your boring foods to the tropics, then look no further.
 Rising Smoke's Pineapple Oasis is a sweet and savory combination of yellow peppers (aji and fire roasted yellow bell), pineapple and coconut that has a medium level of heat.